Cephra/blog/content/posts/new-posts-via-github.md

 +++
-title = 'New Posts via Github' date = 2024-01-17T10:33:41Z
+title = 'New Posts via GitHub' date = 2024-01-17T10:33:41Z
-draft = true
 +++

 I've just added a new GitHub Workflow allowing me to quickly create